AndrewBurian/powermux/README.md

 ## Host specific routes

 Unlike the Go default multiplexer, host specific routes need to be handled separately.
-Use the `*Host` varients of common functions to achieve this.
+Use the `*Host` variants of common functions to achieve this.
 ```go
 mux.Route("/test")